Filip-Krstic/ContentCognito-AI/README.md

 └── c*.png / c*.mp4         # Cropped image/video outputs for analysis

-## Contribution & Further Research
+## Further Research

-We welcome contributions to enhance **ReelInsight AI**.
-Feel free to fork the repository, propose improvements, or report issues.
-As this project is primarily for research, we encourage collaboration on expanding its capabilities or leveraging it for new academic inquiries.
+This project is primarily for research.

 ## License